LG’s new Tone Free earbuds pile on the features, but the price doesn’t add up

 Lots of (mostly useful) features

+In addition to ANC and Bluetooth transmitter capabilities, the earbuds are IPX4 rated, the case has wireless Qi charging with a charging pad, and—when connected with USB-C—supports the aptX Adaptive audio codec.
+Windows 10 (and higher) users get Microsoft Swift Pair, and Google users also get Google Fast Pair for quick pairing and "Hey Google" functionality.

-The LG T90Q come with some nifty features.
-A multipoint menu within the app keeps track of the five most recently connected devices, allowing you to quickly and easily select which device (in addition to your smartphone) is actively connected.
+Within the Tone Free app, the "Test My Best Fit" feature makes sure the earbuds are positioned for optimal sound and ANC performance.
+A multipoint menu keeps track of the five most recently connected devices, allowing you to quickly and easily select which device (in addition to your smartphone) is actively connected.
 So it’s easy to, say, switch from watching the in-flight entertainment through the case’s transmitter to a YouTube video on your iPad.

-The case also supports wireless Qi charging with a charging pad.
-It’s a nice quality of life addition, taking out the need to search for your charge cable before bed, instead just putting the case down on the pad before your head hits the pillow.

 What we don’t like

-Note: Editor's note: The LG Tone Free T90Q will be available September 1.
-We will update our review at that time with purchase links.